 RIO (Recognition, Insight, Openness)

 An innovative program specifically tailored to provide quick and useful tools without overburdening the busy schedules of Loyola students.
 RIO is a 3-week psychoeducational seminar designed to help students clarify their concerns and develop a clearer sense of what they would like to change in their lives.
 RIO is a curriculum-driven workshop and respects students’ individual privacy while still providing ample space to begin building skills through experiential training opportunities.
 Programs like RIO have been shown to help with overall functioning and sense of well-being, improve concentration and grades, and make adjusting successfully to new environments and challenges more likely.
+RIO is not a traditional therapy group or a space for individual counseling.
+If you feel that your needs are not fully met by the RIO workshop, please consider scheduling an appointment with a counselor by stopping by the front desk of the Counseling Center (HU 150) or calling 410-617-CARE (2273).

 The following list includes most of the groups that are offered at the Counseling Center.
 Every group is not offered every semester as availability and need varies.
 New groups can be designed depending upon the needs of students.